timOTdev/0034_web_developer_bootcamp/notes.md

 # Section 36 YelpCamp: UI Improvements
 ## Refactoring Middleware
 - we are using middleware everywhere and duplicating the middleware on routes
 - make index.js into new folder called middleware
-- we can use index.js as opposed to middleware.js because [fillme]
+- we can use index.js as opposed to middleware.js because there's a folder rule where folders will automatically point to index.js
+- so you can see that we import it as `let middleware = require('../middleware');` and don't even bother specifying index.js in the path
 - you can declare with dot notation, keys within an object, or setting module.exports as an object
 ```js
 // USING DOT NOTATION